Data enrichment: 3 customer marketing campaigns

 In conclusion, the advent of the cookieless world has propelled online marketing into an era of change and adaptation.

 However, it is crucial that these developments are accompanied by an ethical approach that respects privacy.
-Not only to comply with the regulations, but also to strengthen the bond with its consumers.
+Not only to comply with the new regulations, but also to strengthen the bond with its consumers.

 You’re now ready for the cookieless era!
 Now it’s up to you to revolutionise your digital marketing strategy.